tmpg/tmpg.github.io/about.md

 ---

-<h1 id="introduction">Introduction</h1>

-From a young age, Tim had an interest in technology with a focus on computer hardware.
-Ever the industrious youth, he pieced together his first computer from reclaimed parts off neighborhood streets.
-His sights were set on a new computer game, so his rig would need to meet minimum requirements.
-With research, he identified the necessary components for his project.
-Sure enough, it wasn’t long until his makeshift computer was operational.

-Tim’s parents never understood where their children acquired such a fascination with "these gadgets”.
-For Tim, this meant two things: first, if he wanted something, he was on his own.
-He had to take initiative and find creative ways to make it work.
-Second, he needed to develop his long-term planning and resource management skills.
-Tim would research developing technology in order to make decisive purchases, gaining awareness and broad technical expertise in the process.

-As an adult, Tim’s personality mirrors the experiences of his childhood.
-His already inquisitive nature was further shaped by the need for creative solutions and independent practice in application.
-He has grown into a man of self-driven ambition, disciplined efficiency, and adaptable foresight.

-Tim Pirog engineers to impact the future.

 <h1 id="meet-tim-pirog">Meet <a href="mailto:me@timpirog.com" target="_blank">Tim Pirog</a></h1>

 My former self, undergraduate Tim, was invited to meet the multinational conglomerate CIO over lunch.
 This was a rare opportunity for an intern such as myself, and I was eager to gain his personal perspective.